San Andrés, Santa Cruz de Tenerife

 San Andrés is a village located on the island of Tenerife in the Canary Islands (Spain).
 It is located on the coast, at the foot of the Anaga mountains, 7 km northeast of the capital city Santa Cruz de Tenerife.
 It is administratively part of the municipality of Santa Cruz de Tenerife.
 San Andrés is one of the oldest villages of Canary Islands, and was founded around 1498.

 Local names

 San Andrés (English translation 'Saint Andrew') has had numerous names throughout its history.
-The Guanches called the two valleys that make up San Andrés "Abicor" and "Ibaute", being current and valleys of Cercado de Las Huertas respectively.
+The Guanches called the two valleys that make up San Andrés "Abicor" and "Ibaute", being current and valleys of Cercado and of Las Huertas respectively.
 According to some scholars "Abicor" was associated with fig trees, while others are similar to African voices to refer to the hives.
 Already after the arrival of the Spaniards, the valley became known in the early years of the Higueras Valley (by the abundance of them), Valle de Las Higueras and Los Sauces, Valle de Salazar (by the owners dated to the area) and Valle de San Andrés (being the saint's devotees Salazar) interchangeably.
 Finally prevail the current name of San Andrés.
 However, during the first half of the twentieth century was also known as "San Andres de Pots" by the major pottery production.